EventHorizonPartners/Investor_Relations/index.markdown

       <span class="event-horizon">EVENT HORIZON</span>
       <span class="partners">PARTNERS</span>
     </h1>
     <p>Welcome to Event Horizon Partners.
-We use AI, machine learning, and quantitative finance to outperform the market and seize new financial opportunities.
-Want to know how our cutting-edge tech drives returns?
+We use AI, machine learning, and quantitative finance to outperform the market.
 Explore our FAQ and schedule a call with our founder to see if we’re the right fit for your portfolio.</p>
     <!-- add part here to track some metrics on calendly clicking -->
-    <a href="https://calendly.com/roger-parkinson-ehp/30min" class="btn btn-custom" id="calendly-welcome-btn">Schedule a Meeting</a>
+    <a href="https://calendly.com/roger-parkinson-ehp/30min" class="btn btn-custom" id="calendly-welcome-btn">Schedule a Calendly Meeting</a>
   </div>
 <!-- FAQ section -->
 <div class="container faq-container mt-4">
-  <h1 class="text-center">Event Horizon Partners: Quantitative Trading Through Science</h1>
+  <h1 class="text-center">Event Horizon Partners: Creating Wealth with Algorithm and Science</h1>
   <div class="accordion" id="accordionPanelsStayOpenExample">
     <!-- Introduction Section -->
     <div class="accordion-item">